What's Going On With Canadian Natural Gas?

 Source: BMO

 Consensus concern over more additional takeaway capacity from Marcellus and Utica are pretty much priced into the AECO basis differential.
 You can see from the above chart that the market is maintaining a spread difference of about ~$1/MMBtu.
 Despite the wider spread, this spread differential will help keep Canadian gas net imports averaging around the mid 5 Bcf/d range.
 We've always said that if the market tightens up north, the spread will fall below the $0.75/MMBtu spread level, and if the market loosens up north, the spread will rise above $0.75/MMBtu.
-The spread differential will determine how much the US import Canadian natural gas, not available takeaway capacity.
+The spread differential will determine how much the US imports Canadian natural gas, not available takeaway capacity.

 Going forward, Canadian natural gas storage is in a much healthier place relative to where it was last year.
 However, storage does remain bloated, which will likely see AECO basis differential remaining around the $1/MMBtu level.